 Audit

-Forms V-2 and V-3 (Trade Secret List item) provide the information used in auditing this standard.
+Form V-2 and Form V-3 (Trade Secret item) provide the information used in auditing this standard.

 Individual mitigation measures as well as their effect on damage due to use of multiple mitigation measures will be reviewed.
 Any variation in the change over the range of windspeeds for individual and multiple mitigation measures will be reviewed.